trans-travel/trans-travel/us/fl.md

 ## Child Custody / Abuse

- * There is a law against trans medical care is illegal for youth in Florida (but see above).
+ * There is a law against trans medical care for youth in Florida (but see above).
  * It is unknown if transition might be used by the state to justify custody removal.
 However, Florida's youth care ban also allows the